TkinterEP/ttkthemes/README.md

     Copyright (C) 2004 Pat Thoyts
     Copyright (C) 2004 David Zolli
     Copyright (C) 2007-2008 Mats Bengsston
-    Copyright (C) Regents of the University of California, Sun Microsystems, Inc., Scriptics Corporation, and other parties.
+    Copyright (C) 2015-2018 The materia and equilux authors Copyright (C) Regents of the University of California, Sun Microsystems, Inc., Scriptics Corporation, and other parties.